Develop SharePoint Add-ins

 Learn the fundamental concepts for development with SharePoint Add-ins

 In addition to understanding the basic operations, you should understand the fundamental concepts of the SharePoint add-in development model.
 Every kind of SharePoint Add-in contains an add-in manifest file and is built into an add-in package that you deploy to a SharePoint site.
-And when you develop any kind of add-in you must consider a range of issues related to authentication and authorization, data access, and usability.
-The articles in Table 2 acquaint you with these issues and explain their implications for any kind of that you want to create.
+When you develop any kind of add-in, you must consider a range of issues related to authentication and authorization, data access, and usability.
+The articles in Table 2 acquaint you with these issues and explain their implications for any kind of add-in that you want to create.

 Table 2.
 Fundamental concepts for working with SharePoint Add-ins

 |Authorization and authentication of SharePoint Add-ins||Guides you through core concepts related to acquiring the necessary privileges for working with SharePoint resources.|